whtmst/DifficultBulletinBoard/README.md

 # Difficult Bulletin Board - Addon for Turtle WoW

-**Difficult Bulletin Board** is a World of Warcraft 1.12 addon inspired by the LFG Group Bulletin Board that reads the world chat and presents it as an ordered list in an easy-to-read UI.
-This addon aims to make it easier to find groups for the content you want to do.
+**Difficult Bulletin Board** is a World of Warcraft 1.12 addon inspired by the LFG Group Bulletin Board.
+It scans world chat and organizes messages into an easy-to-read UI, making it more convenient to find what you need.

-Grouping
+## Features

+- **Group Finder**: Easily locate groups for the content you want to do.
+- **Profession Search**: Quickly find players offering or seeking crafting services.
+- **Hardcore Messages**: Stay updated with hardcore-related events, such as deaths or level-ups.

+### Group Finder

 ![screenshot](images/groups.png)

-Professions
+### Profession Search

 ![screenshot](images/professions.png)

-Hardcore Messages
+### Hardcore Messages

 ![screenshot](images/hardcore.png)